emidiomorgia/green-sched/README.md

 </p>

 **Collaborative Waste Collection Calendars**
 GreenSched is an exploratory project demonstrating Domain-Driven Design (DDD), Clean Architecture (CA), Test-Driven Development (TDD), Command Query Separation (CQS), and event-driven messaging.
 The project provides a web frontend built with React and ShadCN, Electron for desktop, and PWA capabilities for mobile.
 The backend is implemented in Spring Boot with microservices representing autonomous Bounded Contexts (BCs).

----

-**Collaborative Waste Collection Calendars**
-GreenSched is an exploratory project demonstrating Domain-Driven Design (DDD), Clean Architecture (CA), Test-Driven Development (TDD), Command Query Separation (CQS), and event-driven messaging.
-The project provides a web frontend built with React and ShadCN, Electron for desktop, and PWA capabilities for mobile.
-The backend is implemented in Spring Boot with microservices representing autonomous Bounded Contexts (BCs).